Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 How Agentforce interacts with validation rules

 When an agent calls an Apex Action that updates a record, validation rules fire.
-The agent's request fails if the rule blocks save — and the agent has to handle that error path, often by asking the user for clarification.
+The agent's request fails if the rule blocks save, and the agent has to handle that error path, often by asking the user for clarification.

 Two implications:

 - Test agent flows with realistic data.
 Validation rules that fire only in edge cases will surface the first time an agent hits them in production.
+A scripted test against the agent that intentionally triggers each high-risk validation rule is the cheapest insurance you can buy.

 - Error messages reach the agent.
 A clear "Email is required for Customers" message lets the agent ask the user politely.
 A vague "Invalid input" leaves the agent confused.